-Notes: Wrongful Detainer and Grantor in Possession actions are not landlord-tenant actions.
+Notes: Wrongful Detainer and Grantor in Possession actions are not allowed where thereis another specific remedy available are not landlord-tenant actions.
 The wrongful holder of the property is not a tenant.
 DO NOT file either if a specific landlord/tenant action exists.
+Thisis not actually a landlord tenant matter since the wrongful holder of the property is not a tenant.